single-cell-data/SOMA/brainstorming.md

 # Data Model

+The data model is separated into two layers:

+- a set of "foundational" types which are general in nature
-The abstract data model comprises three "core" data types, and one specialization intended to improve ease of use and interoperability.
-The core types are:
+- a set of "composed" types, which are composed from the foundational types, and are intended to improve ease of use and interoperability

+The foundational types are:

 - SOMACollection - a string-keyed container (key-value map) of other SOMA data types, eg, SOMADataFrame, SOMAMatrix and SOMACollection.
 - SOMADataFrame - a 1-D, string-indexed, multi-column table, with monomorphic columns of equal length -- essentially a single-index dataframe.
 - SOMAMatrix - a 2-D, sparse, string-indexed multi-column matrix, with monomorphic columns of equal length -- essentially a two-index dataframe.

-In addition, a convenience type is defined:
+The composed types are:

 - SOMA - a specialization and extension of SOMACollection, codifying a set of naming and indexing conventions to represent an annotated, 2-D matrix of observations across a well-defined set of variables.

-In this document, the term `dataframe` implies something akin to an Arrow `RecordBatch`, R `data.table` or Python `pandas.DataFrame`, where:
+In this document, the term `dataframe` implies something akin to an Arrow `RecordBatch`, R `data.frame` or Python `pandas.DataFrame`, where:

 - dimensions are string-indexed
 - multiple columns may exist, each with a string column name